ozmartian/vidcutter/README.md

 ***

-## Fedora Installation Walkthrough
+## Fedora Example Manual Install Walkthrough

-NOTE: a Fedora COPR repo RPM package is now included in release builds so use that.
-The following remains for reference or troubleshooting.
+#### A COPR repo with builds for all the latest Fedora releases is available, instructions above.
+The following remains for troubleshooting assistance.

 1. Enable RPMFusion Free repository on your system if not already added.
 Follow the instructions here for your distro/version